janfasnacht/tabwrap/README.md

 - `--show-filename`: Show the original `.tex` filename as a header in the PDF, centered at the top of the page and formatted using `\texttt`.
 (Off by default)
 - `--keep-tex`: Keep the generated `_compiled.tex` files (by default, they are deleted after compilation).
 - `--png`: Output a (cropped to content) PNG image of the table instead of a PDF.
 (Off by default)
+- `--combine-pdf`: Combine all PDFs into a single file with a table of contents, bookmarks, and filenames as headers.
+(Off by default)

 ## Example Commands